 Elements can also be selected and moved to other positions.
 When selected, the canvas scrolls automatically to the element position.
 Double-clicking the element will bring up the Styles pane for that element.

 To move and element or element group, simply click and drag.
 While dragging, a gray indicator bar will represent where the element will be placed when dropped.

 All the duplicate and copy and paste functions work when an element is selected in the tree.
 For example, the keyboard shortcut CMD/CTRL+C will copy it.
 Then select the element where you wish to place it and use CMD/CTRL+V to paste it (or use the right-click menu).

-Element groups — containers and link containers — can be collapsed by clicking on the arrow to the left of the element title.
-You can also choose to Collapse or Expand all the nodes at once.
+Element groups — containers and link containers — can be collapsed by clicking on the arrow.

 The orange dot next to an element signifies that it acts as a symbol — updates to a symbol will trigger down to all instances of the 'symbol element group.'

 Elements or element groups are not always visible to the visitor and therefore also not always visible on the canvas.
 Examples include mobile menus that slide into view, accordions of which only one container is visible at a time, modal dialogs...up to simple dropdown.